The-Poolz/LockDealNFT.InvestProvider/README.md

 ## Overview

-**InvestProvider** enables the creation and management of investment pools, where users can join and make investments in various token pools.
-It supports interaction with the **LockDealNFT** contract to mint and transfer tokens based on the investments made.
+**InvestProvider** facilitates the creation and management of investment pools, enabling users to join various token pools.
+It integrates with the [LockDealNFT](https://github.com/The-Poolz/LockDealNFT) contract to mint and transfer tokens based on users' investments.

 **Key Features**